 Recently I had the opportunity to observe nesting Pileated Woodpeckers, and I thought I would devote this week’s Naturally Curious posts to different aspects of my observations.
 I would like to thank Amber Jones and Dave Bliven for generously sharing their Picidae residents with me.

 From start to finish, both Pileated Woodpecker parents are involved in raising their young and all that it entails.
 Together they excavate a nest cavity, usually in a dead or dying tree.
 Both have brood patches (areas on their undersides that lack feathers and are well supplied with blood vessels, allowing efficient transfer of body heat to eggs), and both incubate the eggs during the day (the male has night duty).
 The parents take turns brooding the nestlings and providing them with food.
 And finally, once fledging take place, both parents provide and help their young find food for several months.
 (Photo: male Pileated Woodpecker in nest cavity; female Pileated Woodpecker on nesting tree)

 Carpenter Ants and wood-boring beetle larvae are the mainstay of the Pileated Woodpecker’s diet.
 Long slivers of wood in trees and logs are removed in order to expose ant galleries, creating large rectangular excavations.
 The woodpecker’s long, pointed, barbed tongue and its sticky saliva enable it to catch and extract ants from the ants’ tunnels.

-Pileated Woodpeckers eat ants, primarily carpenter, and beetle larvae throughout the year.
-Fruit and nuts are eaten when available.
-The primary food shifts seasonally, with fruit mainly in the fall, carpenter ants in the winter, wood-boring beetle larvae in early spring, and a variety of insects in the summer.
+While ants and beetle larvae are consumed year-round, fruits and nuts are eaten when available.
+A study that took place in the Northeast found seasonal shifts in primary food items: fruit in fall, Carpenter Ants in winter, wood-boring beetle larvae in early spring, and a variety of insects in summer.